The Path from Survival Mode to Flourishing

 What does it take to move from survival toward flourishing?

-If this story resonates with you, I invite you to pause for a moment and ask yourself:
+If my story resonates with you, I invite you to pause for a moment and ask yourself:

 Where in your life are you managing, reacting, or collapsing?